 More About Sussex

 There are many other posts about Sussex county, its wildlife, crafts and the projects that White Rabbit is involved with in our blog.
 Go on… Feed Your Head!
-Once you have finished reading, get outside and hug one of Sussex’s Oldest and Most Ancient Trees.
+Once you have finished reading, get outside to look at the trees on English Downs and hug one of Sussex’s Oldest and Most Ancient Trees.

 Founder and strategic mind behind White Rabbit.
 Focused on clients with a creative and ethical business model.
 Digital philanthropist giving time to support community groups, projects and organisations; that revolve around the arts, wildlife conservation and heritage crafts.